Protected species in your garden? Here's what to do...

 How to get rid of badgers legally

-However, the Badger Trust, the leading voice for badgers in England and Wales, encourages people to make space for these creatures.
+The Badger Trust, the leading voice for badgers in England and Wales, encourages people to make space for these creatures.
 They're fantastic for the ecosystem since they disperse seeds through their dung and create new habitats for amphibians, plants and small mammals.

 Protected species: beetles

-Beetles are nutrient recyclers and therefore contribute to soil fertility.
-They are important pollinators, too, and are predators of destructive pests, such as greenflies and snails.
-Stag beetles (pictured) are the UK's largest and their populations are declining across much of Europe.
-They can generally be found in woodlands, hedgerows, orchards, parks and gardens, where a lot of dead wood can be found – since this is what they feed on.
+Stag beetles (pictured) are the UK's largest beetle species, though their populations are declining across much of Europe.
+They can generally be found in woodlands, hedgerows, orchards, parks and gardens where dead wood, which they feed on, is plentiful.

 How to get rid of beetles legally

-Encourage stag beetles by retaining old wooden stumps, when trees or woody shrubs die, fall, or are cut down.
-This provides essential decaying wood for them to eat.
-Since they are protected, you should not interfere with them.
-Avoid using pesticides and insecticides in your garden and take care when digging, as they lay their larvae underground.
+Since stag beetles are protected, you should not interfere with them.
+Avoid using pesticides and insecticides in your garden and take care when digging as they lay their larvae underground.

 Protected species: dormice